nextcloud-releases/all-in-one/readme.md

 Another but untested way is to install Portainer on your TrueNAS SCALE from here https://truecharts.org/charts/stable/portainer/installation-notes and add the Helm-chart repository https://nextcloud.github.io/all-in-one/ into Portainer by following https://docs.portainer.io/user/kubernetes/helm.
 More docs on AIOs Helm Chart are available here: https://github.com/nextcloud/all-in-one/tree/main/nextcloud-aio-helm-chart#nextcloud-aio-helm-chart.

 ### Notes on Cloudflare (proxy/tunnel)
+Since Cloudflare Proxy/Tunnel comes with a lot of limitations which are listed below, it is rather recommended to switch to [Tailscale](https://github.com/nextcloud/all-in-one/discussions/5439) if possible.
 - Cloudflare Proxy and Cloudflare Tunnel both require Cloudflare to perform TLS termination on their side and thus decrypt all the traffic on their infrastructure.
 This is a privacy concern and you will need to look for other solutions if it's unacceptable for you.
 - Using Cloudflare Tunnel might potentially slow down Nextcloud since local access via the configured domain is not possible because TLS termination is in that case offloaded to Cloudflare's infrastructure.
 There is no way to disable this behavior in Cloudflare Tunnel.
 - It is known that the domain validation may not work correctly behind Cloudflare since Cloudflare might block the validation attempt.
 You can simply skip it in that case by following: https://github.com/nextcloud/all-in-one#how-to-skip-the-domain-validation